n8n-io/n8n-benchmarking/README.md

 ```

 Each line in the test file defines a test run.

 ```
 <workflowId> <rate> <duration in seconds> <timeout in seconds>
 ```

 ## Workflows

-The workflows injected and used to run tests with can be found in `n8n/workflows` folder.
+The workflows used in the tests are in the `n8n/workflows` folder.

-To update, simply create a workflow with webhook node in any n8n instance, download it in a file and paste the contents / replace the file.
-Make sure the webhook `path` is `workflow-<id>`, where id is the number of the workflow.
+To update, create a workflow with a webhook node in any n8n instance, download it as JSON and paste the contents / replace the file.
+Make sure the webhook `path` is `workflow-<id>`, where `id` is the number of the workflow.

-It is possible to add more than 2 workflows by modifying the scripts, and tf config.
+It is possible to add more than two workflows by modifying the scripts and the Terraform config.

 ## Results

 The results are generated and saved in the runner instance under `/home/ubuntu/vegeta/results`.

 Once the test runs have finsished on each runner, the results are POSTed to the provided endpoint.